Looking for the best book club books? I’ve got you covered.

 However, when she decides to help her US senator father through a health crisis and political attack, she meets May Crandall, an enigmatic old woman who leaves her deeply shaken.

-After her mother dies suddenly from cancer, her family breaks apart, and her marriage crumbles, twenty-six-year-old Cheryl Strayed thinks she has lost it all.
+Twenty-six-year-old Cheryl Strayed thinks she has lost it all after her mother dies suddenly from cancer, her family breaks apart, and her marriage crumbles.

-Lost and with nothing to lose, she impulsively decides to walk eleven-hundred miles to the west coast of America – completely alone.
+Lost and with nothing to lose, she impulsively decides to walk eleven-hundred miles to the west coast of America alone.

 She had no idea what she was getting herself into, no experience of long-distance hiking.
 But she had hope, of piecing together her life through this journey.